codemcu/react-mobile-login-counter/README.md

 Open http://localhost:3000 to view it in the browser<br /> and http://localhost:3001/users to see json users list

+> for password validation you need a 4 character word
+>
+> - a capital letter,
+> - a lowercase
+> - one digit
+> - a numerical character
+>
+> example: !2Ws

 ## `npm run build`

 Builds the app for production to the `build` folder.<br />